arunmmadhu/ZTT/README.md

 ./readLimit.py
 ~~~

-for submitting teh lumi scan runs to condor and for plotting.
+for submitting the lumi scan runs to condor and for plotting.